angristan/awesome-stars/README.md

 - [NixOS/nix-pills](https://github.com/NixOS/nix-pills) -
 - [Remix-Design/RemixIcon](https://github.com/Remix-Design/RemixIcon) - Open source neutral style icon system
 - [twbs/rfs](https://github.com/twbs/rfs) - ✩ Automates responsive resizing ✩
-- [elementor/hello-theme](https://github.com/elementor/hello-theme) - A plain-vanilla theme, best suited for building your site using Elementor plugin.
-This theme resets the environment and prepares it for smooth operation of Elementor.
 - [mozilla/Fira](https://github.com/mozilla/Fira) - Mozilla's new typeface, used in Firefox OS
 - [CodeByZach/pace](https://github.com/CodeByZach/pace) - Automatically add a progress bar to your site.
 - [Automattic/_s](https://github.com/Automattic/_s) - Hi.
 I'm a starter theme called _s, or underscores, if you like.
 I'm a theme meant for hacking so don't use me as a Parent Theme.
 Instead try turning me into the next, most awesome, WordPress theme out there.
 That's what I'm here for.